nopacak/nopacak/README.md

 ### Hello lovely people!
-My name is Nikolina, I am a mommy of two, crazy cat lady, baller, yogi and a bit of a nerd.
+My name is Nikolina, I am a mommy of two, dog whisperer, baller, yogi and a tad bit of a nerd.
 Currently pursuing BSc Computer Science at Goldsmiths College, University of London with specialization in Machine Learning and Artificial Intelligence and making efforts in shifting my career to IT industry.